giorgiosav/simtrax/README.md

 This program was developed by Josef Spjut and Daniel Kopta.
 I am only forking it for personal reference.

 Documentation from the authors: https://code.google.com/archive/p/simtrax/wikis
+Further info on Hardware Raytracing course, University of Utah: http://www.eng.utah.edu/~cs6958/

 ## In order to install (Mac OSX)